Olasunkii/gast_project/README.md

 ```
 streamlit run gui.py
 ```
 Fill in the inputs as desired.
-This will be converter into a configuration file (config_parameter.yaml).
-Press the button to launch the Snakemake pipeline.
+This will automatically be converted into a configuration file `config_parameter.yaml`.
+Press the `run workflow`-button to launch the Snakemake pipeline.

 **Start pipeline via command line**